 (part of A Bountiful Bread Basket, Part 2: Top 40 Gluten-Free Bread Recipes—Basic Rolls and Biscuits)

 Michelle also shares product reviews, kitchen equipment reviews, menu plans, and her favorite gluten-free recipes from others, so be sure to check out her blog.
-I’m looking forward to meeting Michelle in person in September at the Food Allergy Bloggers Conference in Las Vegas!
 And now it’s Michelle’s turn!

 My blog’s motto is “Showing the world how delicious gluten-free can be!”
 My family is not deprived at all or “missing out” since we don’t have gluten in our home.
 We regularly have delicious cookies, brownies, or muffins around to snack on.
 You could say I have a sweet tooth, or really, I think I have a whole mouthful of sweet teeth!

 I like to use a good all-purpose gluten-free flour blend in my baking.
 I find that it saves me time and money over buying a variety of different flours, and always produces reliable results.
-The two all-purpose flour blends I use the most, and equally recommend, are Jules and Gluten Free Mama’s Almond Blend All-Purpose Flour.
-Feel free to substitute your homemade all-purpose blend in this recipe, too.
+You’ll find my recommendation in the recipe, but feel free to substitute your homemade gluten-free all-purpose blend in this recipe, too.
 I hope you’ll enjoy these sweet gluten-free cornbread muffins.
 We’ve been enjoying these for years!

 Michelle’s Classic Sweet Cornbread Muffins Recipe